 Whether you're about to attend a final or first-round interview on Skype, you might be feeling a bit nervous about what to expect and how to come across well on camera.
-In this post I'll share my essential advice for Skype interviews, helping you to prepare effectively and impress your interviewers.
+In this post I'll share my 6 essentialinterview tips for Skype helping you to prepare effectively and impress your interviewers.

 When I ask my clients what they’re most worried about in terms of their upcoming interview, many say the technology failing.
-If this resonates with you, one of my best bits of advice for Skype interviews I can give you is not to wait until the morning of the interview to check your tech – do it at least a few days before.
+If this resonates with you, one of my bestinterview tips for Skype is not to wait until the morning of the interview to check your tech – do it at least a few days before.
 Test your connection speed in various points in the house/flat, and if necessary plug directly into the router to get a stronger connection.

 Another task to tick-off before the interview day is to decide where you want to sit for your interview.
 Ideally, you want to pick somewhere with a strong internet connection, that's quiet and has good lighting.
 You should also pick a location that’s relatively free from clutter.
 If you’re limited on options and think your background will be distracting, turn on background blur (most other online conferencing platforms offer this feature as well).